 Follow the NHS & Government advice

-Although restrictions have eased, we must all be vigilant to maintain our social distancing with people outside of our household.
+Although restrictions have eased, we must all be vigilant to maintain our social distancing with people outside of your household/social bubble.

 Ensure you have sufficient hand washing facilities.
 After using shared yard equipment, such as wheelbarrows or the hose, wash your hands.
 All shared equipment will need to be disinfected.

 Travel to the yard